nulib-ds/city-public-value-capitalism/content/3-smart-city.md

 ### *Definitions and Trends of Smart Cities in the World*

-The Organization for Economic Co-operation and Development (OECD) defines "Smart Cities" as \"initiatives or approaches that effectively leverage digitalization to boost citizen's well-being and deliver more efficient, sustainable and inclusive urban services and environments as part of a collaborative, multi-stakeholder process" ({{< q-cite "OECD, 2020" " " "p.8" >}}).
-However, it also states, \"The smart city concept is still in flux and subject to debate.
-Definitions of smart cities vary across OECD countries and institutions according to the geopolitical context and to the specific issues at hand.\"({{< q-cite "OECD, 2020" " " "p.8" >}})
+The Organization for Economic Co-operation and Development ({{< q-cite "OECD, 2020" >}}) defines "Smart Cities" as "initiatives or approaches that effectively leverage digitalization to boost citizen's well-being and deliver more efficient, sustainable and inclusive urban services and environments as part of a collaborative, multi-stakeholder process" ({{< q-cite "OECD, 2020" " " "p.8" >}}).
+However, it also states, "the smart city concept is still in flux and subject to debate.
+Definitions of smart cities vary across OECD countries and institutions according to the geopolitical context and to the specific issues at hand"({{< q-cite "OECD, 2020" " " "p.8" >}}).

 In terms of global trends on smart cities, the G20 Global Smart Cities Alliance was established in 2019 with the World Economic Forum as its secretariat ({{< q-cite "G20 Global Smart Cites Alliance WEB site, 2019" >}}; {{< q-cite "The World Economic Forum, 2021" >}}).
 The alliance aims to develop international basic principles and guidelines for cities to use data and digital technologies.
 Thirty-six cities from around the world are participating as pioneer cities, and four cities from Japan are participating: Maebashi, Kaga, Hamamatsu, and Kakogawa (Fig. 3.1).

 {{< q-figure id="3.1" >}}

 There is also a report of survey results available on the benchmarking of building policies for ethical and responsible governance in smart city development.
-The standards used for benchmarking include \"equity, inclusivity and social impact,\" \"privacy and transparency,\" "Security and resilience,\" \"Operational and financial sustainability,\" and \"Openness and interoperability,\" and the results of a survey of 36 pioneer cities are presented.
+The standards used for benchmarking include "equity, inclusivity and social impact," "privacy and transparency," "security and resilience," "operational and financial sustainability," and "openness and interoperability," and the results of a survey of 36 pioneer cities are presented.

 ### *Definitions and Trends among Smart Cities in Japan*